theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-great-return/the-afterlife/season-1/kabbalah/part-1/index.md

 ---
 layout: base.njk

-title: "Kabbalah"
+# === SEO Title (strengthened and descriptive) ===
+title: "Kabbalah: The Tree of Life, the Sefirot, and the Descent of Souls"

-description: "Part I of the Afterlife Scrolls: the Kabbalistic map of the afterlife, tracing the descent of souls through the Sefirot, the cosmic tree, and the pathways of return."
+description: "Part I of the Afterlife Scrolls: the Kabbalistic map of the afterlife, tracing emanation, the descent of souls, the Sefirot, and the pathways of return to the Infinite."

 excerpt: "Before there was a Bible, there was a flame."

 tier: free
 pageId: "the-great-return-afterlife-season-1-kabbalah-part-1"

 episode: 3
 partNumeral: I

+# === Unified Hierarchy Metadata ===
 siteTitle: "The Gnostic Key"
 pillarTitle: "The Teachings"
 gateTitle: "The Great Return"